rfabro/ParcelTracker/README.md

 Once done, run the webapi and go to: https://localhost:7169/swagger/index.html to view the Swagger endpoint.

+Add rules using the https://localhost:7169/api/Rules/Rule endpoint.
+To enable the rule of sending the email on a later time as indicated in coding test, add a rule with a `RuleName` of "SendRule2".

 ### Assumptions
 For the email sending to work, a valid SendGrid api key is required.